A witch’s brew of, abuse, perversion, and psychosis push one woman to unimaginable lengths.

 For many reasons, this is a difficult one to answer.
 Depending on if you are a literalist or a figurativist the baby-eating scene can go many directions.
 If you take everything you saw on camera literally, she likely ate her baby after stewing it.
 She believed her mother to have been a witch and had been told she was a witch her whole life.
 Perhaps, she simply snapped and after seeing she had drowned her baby she decided waste not want not.
 She’s cursed anyway so why not eat the evidence?
 Another possible explanation is she ate a beloved goat.
 There is no reference for what she is eating, and without precise bone size and shape, it could be a small goat.
 She had eaten wacky mushrooms sometime before and might still be under the influence.

-Did Albrun kill her baby?
+Did Albrun kill her baby in Hagazussa?

 Here’s where things get real wild, so bear with me.
 The entire green swamp scene could be interpreted in many ways.
 Again it becomes an issue of allegory versus fact.
 Director and writer Lukas Feigelfeld proved he had no problem playing with perception with the first hour of slow-burning madness.
 Whether it be the town’s perception of Albrun, her perception of herself, or her perception of her mother’s death, all things are in flux.
 She could have been raising the baby for months in isolation and in a drug-fueled haze drowned her baby and returned home.
 There are several clues that this scene is not what it seems.
 First, the addition of so much blood may be an indication that this scene is actually a memory of the baby’s birth.
 Here’s where things get seriously trippy so hold on.